-DIFFERENTIAL NON-LINEARITY (DNL) is the measure of the maximum deviation from the ideal step size of 1 LSB, which is $V{RFF} / 256 = V_A / 256$.

-DAC-to-DAC CROSSTALK is the glitch impulse transferred to a DAC output in response to a full-scale change in the output of another DAC.

-DIGITAL CROSSTALK is the glitch impulse transferred to a DAC output at mid-scale in response to a full-scale change in the input register of another DAC.

-DIGITAL FEEDTHROUGH is a measure of the energy injected into the analog output of the DAC from the digital inputs when the DAC outputs are not updated.
-It is measured with a full-scale code change on the data bus.

-FULL-SCALE ERROR is the difference between the actual output voltage with a full scale code (FFh) loaded into the DAC and the value of V_A x 255 / 256.

-GAIN ERROR is the deviation from the ideal slope of the transfer function.
-It can be calculated from Zero and Full-Scale Errors as GE = FSE - ZE, where GE is Gain error, FSE is Full-Scale Error and ZE is Zero Error.

-GLITCH IMPULSE is the energy injected into the analog output when the input code to the DAC register changes.
-It is specified as the area of the glitch in nanovolt-seconds.

-INTEGRAL NON-LINEARITY (INL) is a measure of the deviation of each individual code from a straight line through the input to output transfer function.
+- DIFFERENTIAL NON-LINEARITY (DNL) The measure of the maximum deviation from the ideal step size of 1 LSB, which is $V{REF} / 1024 = V_A / 1024$. - DAC-to-DAC CROSSTALK The glitch impulse transferred to a DAC output in response to a full-scale change in the output of another DAC. - DIGITAL CROSSTALK The glitch impulse transferred to a DAC output at mid-scale in response to a full-scale change in the input register of another DAC. - DIGITAL FEEDTHROUGH A measure of the energy injected into the analog output of the DAC from the digital inputs when the DAC outputs are not updated.
+It is measured with a full-scale code change on the data bus. - FULL-SCALE ERROR The difference between the actual output voltage with a full scale code (3FFh) loaded into the DAC and the value of $V_A \times 1023 / 1024$. - GAIN ERROR The deviation from the ideal slope of the transfer function.
+It can be calculated from Zero and Full-Scale Errors as GE = FSE - ZE, where GE is Gain error, FSE is Full-Scale Error and ZE is Zero Error. - GLITCH IMPULSE The energy injected into the analog output when the input code to the DAC register changes.
+It is specified as the area of the glitch in nanovolt-seconds. - INTEGRAL NON-LINEARITY (INL) A measure of the deviation of each individual code from a straight line through the input to output transfer function.
 The deviation of any given code from this straight line is measured from the center of that code value.
 The end point method is used.
-INL for this product is specified over a limited range, per Electrical Characteristics.
+INL for this product is specified over a limited range, per the Electrical Tables.

-LEAST SIGNIFICANT BIT (LSB) is the bit that has the smallest value or weight of all bits in a word.
-This value is $LSB = V{REF} / 2^n$
+LEAST SIGNIFICANT BIT (LSB) The bit that has the smallest value or weight of all bits in a word.

+$LSB = V{REF} / 2^n$

-- V{REF} is the supply voltage for this product, - and "n" is the DAC resolution in bits, which is 8 for the DAC084S085.
+- V{REF} is the supply voltage for this product - n is the DAC resolution in bits, which is 10 for the DAC102S085

-MAXIMUM LOAD CAPACITANCE is the maximum capacitance that can be driven by the DAC with output stability maintained.

-MONOTONICITY is the condition of being monotonic, where the DAC has an output that never decreases when the input code increases.
+- MAXIMUM LOAD CAPACITANCE The maximum capacitance that can be driven by the DAC with output stability maintained. - MONOTONICITY The condition of being monotonic, where the DAC has an output that never decreases when the input code increases.

-MOST SIGNIFICANT BIT (MSB) is the bit that has the largest value or weight of all bits in a word.
-Its value is 1/2 of V_A .
+MOST SIGNIFICANT BIT (MSB) The bit that has the largest value or weight of all bits in a word.

+Its value is 1/2 of V_A.
-MULTIPLYING BANDWIDTH is the frequency at which the output amplitude falls 3dB below the input sine wave on V{REFIN} with a full-scale code loaded into the DAC.

-POWER EFFICIENCY is the ratio of the output current to the total supply current.
+- MULTIPLYING BANDWIDTH The frequency at which the output amplitude falls 3 dB below the input sine wave on V{REFIN} with a full-scale code loaded into the DAC. - POWER EFFICIENCY The ratio of the output current to the total supply current.
 The output current comes from the power supply.
-The difference between the supply and output currents is the power consumed by the device without a load.

-SETTLING TIME is the time for the output to settle to within 1/2 LSB of the final value after the input code is updated.

-TOTAL HARMONIC DISTORTION (THD) is the measure of the harmonics present at the output of the DACs with an ideal sine wave applied to V{REFIN} .
+The difference between the supply and output currents is the power consumed by the device without a load. - SETTLING TIME The time for the output to settle to within 1/2 LSB of the final value after the input code is updated. - TOTAL HARMONIC DISTORTION (THD) The measure of the harmonics present at the output of the DACs with an ideal sine wave applied to V{REFIN}.

 THD is measured in dB.

-WAKE-UP TIME is the time for the output to exit power-down mode.
-This is the time from the falling edge of the 16th SCLK pulse to when the output voltage deviates from the power-down voltage of 0 V.